20 Activities to Make Your Friendsgiving the Bomb

 17. Play Thanksgiving Bingo.
 This fun printable is a great place to start, but if your squad has their own particularities you may want to create your own.
 Suzie gets sloshed on rosé?
 Check.
 Tom quotes Charlie Brown?
 Check. (via Almost Makes Perfect)

-20. DIY a photo booth backdrop.
-Instead of one big awkward photo, you can take all the cute photos you want in a designated photo area.
-DIY an ombre leaf wall like this one and bring in some fun props like a turkey leg, wishbones, and more! (via Oh Happy Day)
+20. Set Up a Photobooth: Instead of one big awkward photo, you can take all the cute photos you want in a designated photo area.
+DIY an ombre leaf wall like this one and bring in some fun props like a turkey leg, wishbones, and more!

 What’s your favorite Thanksgiving activity?
 Make sure you’re following us on Pinterest for even more Thanksgiving decor ideas!